nithvijay/autodiff/README.md

 # Autograd Implementation in C++

-This is an implmentation of autograd as seen in numerous Deep Learning frameworks.
+This is an implementation of autograd as seen in numerous Deep Learning frameworks.